53000Y-Voltage/Auton/READ_ME_CONFIG.md

     motor intakeMotorB = motor(PORT18, ratio18_1, false);
     motor_group intake = motor_group(intakeMotorA, intakeMotorB);

-  The code uses a motor_group to group two motors together that may be used together.
-For example, the motor in specific used in this example is for the
+  The code uses a motor_group to group two motors together, named intakeMotorA and intakeMotorB, that may be used together.
+For example, the motor in specific used in this example is for the two intake motors.
+The two motors are defined seperately to later be used in the motor_group line.
+It is defined as a motor_group and is named intake.
+Then inside the parantheses, there is just the two motors instead of the ports and motor placement.
+This is because that part has already been defined